microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

 ### Prerequisites

-- Cobalt Infrastructure Template for your infrastructure use case has been deployed to Azure.
+- A running App Service deployed from a Cobalt Infrastructure Template.
+- A **Maven Service**

+### Step 1: Prepare project structure

+Ensure project files (i.e. `settings.xml`, `*.jar`, `pom.xml`, ) can be found relative to the service pipeline `yaml` file.
+The devops pipelines will need to be configured to consume file paths in the next step.

+    ```bash
+    $ tree myjavacontainerapp/provider/javahelloworld-azure
+    ├───pom.xml
+    ├───devops/entry_point.yml
+    └───maven
+    │    ├───settings.xml
+    |    └───...
+    └───javahelloworld-test-azure
+          └───pom.xml
+              ├───...
+              └───..
+    ```

-### Step 1: Configure the devops pipelines
+### Step 2: Configure the devops pipelines

 The starting point of a **Maven Service** deployment will live in the application code repository.
 This starting point passes values to the **Shared Maven Service Pipeline**.
 The Shared Maven Service Pipeline will need to be configured in Azure DevOps.
 The instructions to do this can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-yaml-syntax).
 Here is what the starting point of a **Maven Service** pipeline might look like: